-- 4.7 The relationship between Market A and Market B and their relationship with other market participants in the broadcasting value chain, has been described in paragraph 2.48 and diagrammatically in the associated Figure 1. - 4.8 ComReg's starting point is to consider the demand from terrestrial analogue Retail Radio Broadcasters and Multiplex Operators for wholesale access to terrestrial BTS and the demand from terrestrial Retail TV Broadcasters for wholesale access to DTT multiplexing services (being the narrowest product set)115.
-In line with the Modified Greenfield Approach116 ('MGA'), ComReg's assessment starts with the presumption that SMP regulation would no longer be present in the specific markets under consideration.
+- 4.7 The relationship between Market A and Market B and their relationship with other market participants in the broadcasting value chain, has been described in paragraph 2.44 and diagrammatically in the associated Figure 1. - 4.8 ComReg's starting point is to consider the demand from terrestrial analogue Retail Radio Broadcasters and Multiplex Operators for wholesale access to terrestrial BTS and the demand from terrestrial Retail TV Broadcasters for wholesale access to DTT multiplexing services (being the narrowest product set)117.
+In line with the Modified Greenfield Approach118 ('MGA'), ComReg's assessment starts with the presumption that SMP regulation would no longer be present in the specific markets under consideration.
 However, regulation present in other related markets or through the general regulatory framework is considered.
-This presumption ensures that ComReg avoids circular reasoning, whereby it draws conclusions regarding the competitive structure of a particular market which may be influenced by, or indeed premised on, existing regulation on that market. - 4.9 ComReg is of the view that non-national terrestrial radio broadcasting transmission services which are provided on a very local or regional basis are in a separate market to the market for national and quasi-national BTS, but it is one which does not satisfy the 3CT (due to lower barriers to entry associated with, for example, ease of developing localised networks) and therefore, this is not considered further in this Decision 117.
+This presumption ensures that ComReg avoids circular reasoning, whereby it draws conclusions regarding the competitive structure of a particular market which may be influenced by, or indeed premised on, existing regulation on that market. - 4.9 ComReg is of the view that non-national terrestrial radio broadcasting transmission services which are provided on a very local or regional basis are in a separate market to the market for national and quasi-national BTS, but it is one which does not satisfy the 3CT (due to lower barriers to entry associated with, for example, ease of developing localised networks) and therefore, this is not considered further in this Decision 119.

-115 See paragraphs 3.25 to 3.70.
+117 See paragraphs 3.25 to 3.70.

-117 Radio broadcasters enter into a contract with the BAI for the supply of a defined radio service area which can be local/regional or national, and radio broadcasters purchase local/regional or national transmission services on the basis of this contract.
+hich can be local/regional or national, and radio broadcasters purchase local/regional or national transmission services on the basis of this contract.
 Although national radio broadcasters may broadcast their programme services from a number of third party transmission sites in addition to those service they receive from the national network provider, ComReg is of the view that these services are not a substitute for national terrestrial broadcast transmission and distribution services.
 The national terrestrial network has masts located in key high altitude sites around Ireland which enable large population coverage areas which are not capable of being easily replicated in a relevant time period, without which national coverage would be infeasible to address.
 Due to differences between local and national transmission networks (including area of transmitter coverage, emission power of local transmitters, unsuitable location of masts, problems of interference between transmitters at co-located at sites) there are complex technical barriers which would have to be overcome by local terrestrial network operators before they could collectively provide a substitutable service to the national terrestrial network.